dsnezhkov/zombieant/README.md

 ##### Ox02:A. Controlled Weak Refs

 Suppose that we can drop a rudimentary binary on the disk.
 Normally, to load logic from shared libraries at runtime, our binary would call`dlopen()`API.
-If we preload the shared libraries at start and have the binary contain wek references the loader will resolve them at runtime at the time of code access and not before.
+If we preload the shared libraries at start and have the binary contain weak references the loader will resolve them at runtime at the time of code access and not before.
 The defense can take the binary which will be clean.
 Unless the execution context is known and LD_PRELOAD is seen in the environment, and in memory tables, analysis of the binary itself will not point to dependencies usually seen with `dlopen()`s.

 Example: